MobileTarget/treeViewPackage/README.md

         sudo npm link
 > (if node is not install as root user the no need to use sudo before command.)

- Go to home directory and move ".node-red" installtion directory and run the again same command above i.e.
+ Go to home directory and move to ".node-red" installtion directory and run the again same command above i.e.

         sudo npm link
 > (if node is not install as root user no need to use sudo before command.)

- The above both 2 command will create a "symbolik link" between your node-red dashboard code and the actual node project which you were deveolping for node-red.
+ The above both 2 command will create a "symbolic link" between your node-red dashboard code and the actual node project which you were deveolping for node-red.
  Each time when you make any new changes in you node project code, you just need to restart you node-red server and will get the updated output in node-red dashboard.

 ###### Installation on live node-red